-Emulsions are liquids.
-They must be mixed with water, turning it milky.
+Emulsifiable Concentrates are liquids.
+They must be mixed with water, turning it milky (the emulsion).
 They are generally not used inside buildings.
 Apply them only outdoors to both plants and foundations.
 Be careful when applying to tender flowers and shrubs.
 They may injure these plants.
-In concentrated form emulsions are dangerous if spilled on clothing and skin.
+In concentrated form Emulsifiable Concentrates are dangerous if spilled on clothing and skin.
 Change clothing.
-Use masks and protective clothing while spraying, especially if applying dangerous materials over a long period of time.
+Use masks and protective clothing while spraying.
+Use masks and protective clothing while spraying especially if applying dangerous materials over a long period of time.
+Remember, a water mixture with an emulsifiable insecticide may stain, so test small areas first before spraying.